-Talk to a doctor 24/7 for free.¹ Telemedicine services from your primary care doctor are covered at no cost.
-You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹.
-MDLIVE doctors can assess your symptoms and help with next steps at no cost to you.
-Register or login a mdlive.amerihealthnj.com.
+Talk to a doctor from anywhere.² All in-network telemedicine services are covered at no cost until 90 days after the end of both the state of emergency and public health emergency declared by the State of New Jersey.
+You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹ at no cost.
+MDLIVE doctors can assess your symptoms and help with next steps.
+Register or login at mdlive.amerihealthnj.com.

 Specialists are available.
 The CDC recommends that the best way to prevent illness is to avoid being exposed to the virus that causes COVID-19.
-Ask your specialist if your visit can be done over the phone or video.
-If so, office visit cost-sharing will apply, based on your health plan.
+Ask your in-network specialist if your visit can be done over the phone or video.
 This also includes urgent care, nutritionists, and therapists (occupational, physical, speech).
 Physical and occupational therapy must be conducted via video.

-Treatment is covered¹.
-AmeriHealth New Jersey will waive members’ cost for in-network, acute in-patient treatment of COVID-19 received between March 30 and June 30, 2020.
+Treatment is covered².
+AmeriHealth New Jersey will waive members’ cost for in-network, acute in-patient treatment of COVID-19 through June 30, 2021².
 Cost sharing will be applied to post-acute care (e.g. skilled nursing, rehabilitation and long term acute care facilities), outpatient treatment, prescription drugs, ambulance transportation to a post-acute setting, and out of network care.

 Pre-authorizations temporarily waived.
-Pre-authorization is currently not required for acute, in-network, in-patient admissions from the emergency department.
-Pre-authorization is also being waived for transfers from an in-patient facility to long-term ambulatory care, rehabilitation, or skilled nursing facilities, and transportation between facilities.
-These temporary changes to our pre-authorization policy are in effect until June 30, 2020.
+Pre-authorization is currently not required for any acute, in-patient admissions from an in-network Emergency Department for a COVID-19 diagnosis through June 30, 2021.
 Facilities are still required to notify AmeriHealth New Jersey.

-Get delivery.
+Get Rx delivery.
 Many neighborhood pharmacies are now offering free home delivery.
 View a list of locations.

-Virtual visits for mental health.¹ If you have mental health benefits through AmeriHealth New Jersey, you can talk to an in-network mental health counselor online or on the phone.
-The cost will be the same as a mental health specialist visit.
+Virtual visits for mental health.² If you have mental health benefits through AmeriHealth New Jersey, you can talk to an in-network mental health counselor online or on the phone at no cost.
 Call the number on your ID card or visit amerihealthnj.com to find a provider.

 Are you a business owner or broker?
 Check out our COVID-19 Business Hub.